 The classic primary/secondary DNS architecture is no longer used by modern, managed DNS providers.

 Today, most DNS providers offer customers several name server IPs to use.
 Behind each of these IPs are pools of DNS servers, with requests routed via anycast (a one-to-many transport protocol).
-This provides improved redundancy and high availability compared to the master/slave model.
+This provides improved redundancy and high availability compared to the primary/secondary model.

 However, even in advanced DNS deployments, secondary DNS can help you:

-- Migrate to new DNS infrastructure, with dependencies on old DNS servers—organizations may have tools, code, or legacy systems which point to an old DNS server hosted in their organizations.
+- Migrate to new DNS infrastructure, with dependencies on old DNS servers—organizations may have tools, code, or legacy systems that point to an old DNS server hosted in their organizations.
 There may be scripts automatically creating DNS records (for example, if you provision a new subdomain for each of your customers).
 In order to migrate to a modern, managed DNS provider, without breaking your dependencies, you can define the DNS provider as a secondary DNS server.
 This will keep all existing processes in sync, but in case of failure or slow response of in-house DNS servers, the high-performance, managed DNS server will respond.

 - Avoid single points of failure—high traffic sites and mission-critical web applications cannot tolerate outages.
 Even if using a managed DNS provider, administrators might prefer to use two providers, to avoid any single point of failure.
 A simple way to do so is to configure one provider as primary DNS server and the other as secondary.
 This way, all management and creation of DNS records is done with one provider, and in case of failure or slow response, the secondary takes over.

-- Setup redundant DNS with one managed service—NS1’s intelligent managed DNS can setup a dedicated DNS deployment for your organization, which runs on a separate network and servers from its regular managed DNS service.
+- Set up redundant DNS with one managed service—NS1’s intelligent managed DNS can set up a dedicated DNS deployment for your organization, which runs on a separate network and servers from its regular managed DNS service.
 This gives you redundancy between two separate DNS servers, but can work with only one provider.
 The dedicated deployment is not shared with any other organizations, so it isn’t exposed to attacks targeting other customers on the NS1 DNS service.

-To learn more about how you can leverage primary and secondary DNS to power state-of-the-art, high performance and highly available DNS deployments, see NS1’s Secondary DNS solution.
+To learn more about how you can leverage primary and secondary DNS to power state-of-the-art, high-performance and highly available DNS deployments, see NS1’s Secondary DNS solution.